Jump start your career with a curriculum rooted in learning career, life, and academic skills. Join our family and discover what it means to be #YATC.

 Through YATC’s intensive hands-on curriculum and individual instruction, students gain the skills needed to begin a successful career in the automotive industry or use the knowledge they’ve gained to build a career that interests them most.

 Students receive intensive instruction in automotive theory, as well as practical skills.
 Technical skills are taught in the classroom in both large and small group formats.
 The focus of YATC’s approach is to meet the individual needs of each student to help them strengthen their toolbox for the future, preparing them for professional success.

 Students are given personalized attention as they develop vital interpersonal, professional and life management techniques to last a lifetime.

 Life Skills classes are taught twice a week and are designed to help students understand how to handle real-life situations, become familiar with current events and better comprehend issues in society and politics.
 Class topics include subjects such as job interview skills, resume writing, setting and achieving goals and health and personal wellness.
-Field trips, guest speakers and teambuilding activities enrich the student experience.
+Field trips, guest speakers and team-building activities enrich the student experience.

 Professional instructors and caring tutors give students the individualized guidance they need to grow their academic skills to the next level.
 Test preparation and tailored support are offered to help students achieve their high school diplomas or specialized mechanical certifications.